Annuity Rates January 2022

 - Tax Deferral: Tax-deferred growth

-- Higher Return: Better interest rates typically than CDs
+- Higher Return: Better interest rates typically than what banks offer

 - Life Insurance: Death payout **guarantee options